 If you’ve ever stared at someone who is disabled or disfigured, instead of looking them in the face and talking to them normally, FUCKING SHAME ON YOU.

 If you’ve ever tried to justify your perceived need to comment on someone else’s body because “their health” – FUCKING SHUT UP, BUTT OUT, AND SIT YOUR ASS DOWN.
 FULL STOP.
-Because I gauranteee that the person your “concerned” about already fucking knows they’re fat, already knows the health risks, already deals with the bullshit associated with being fat on a daily basis.
+Because I gauranteee that the person you’re “concerned” about already fucking knows they’re fat, already knows the health risks, already deals with the bullshit associated with being fat on a daily basis.
 YOUR COMMENTS NEVER HELP.
 THEY ONLY HURT, AND ARE NOT WELCOME.

 So seriously, JUST STOP.

-Stop using fat bodies as weapons, as depictions of laziness, or slovenliness, or any other representation of moral, social, or mental failing.
+Stop using fat bodies as weapons, as depictions of laziness, or slovenliness, evil, or any other representation of moral, social, or mental failing.